k0retux/fuddly/docs/source/data_model.rst

   configuration.
 It set the name of the alternative configuration.

-mode
+custo_set, custo_clear
-  This attribute is used to change the behavior of the described node.
+  These attributes are used to customize the behavior of the described node.
-  For non-terminal node this attribute can be set to:
+  ``custo_set`` is to enable some behavior modes, whereas ``custo_clear`` allows to disable them.
+What is expected is either a single mode or a list of modes.
+  The available modes depend on the kind of node.

+  For non-terminal node, the customizable behavior modes are:

+  - ``MH.Custo.NTerm.MutableClone``: By default, this mode is *enabled*.
+    When enabled, it means that for child nodes which can be instantiated many times (refer to ``qty`` attribute), all instances will be set as *mutable*.
-  - ``MH.Mode.ImmutableClone``: When a child node is instantiated more than once, only the first instance is set *mutable*, the others have this attribute cleared to prevent generic disruptors from altering them.
+    If it is disabled, when a child node is instantiated more than once, only the first instance is set *mutable*, the others have this attribute cleared to prevent generic disruptors from altering them.
 This mode aims at limiting the number of test cases, by pruning what is assumed to be redundant.
-  - ``MH.Mode.MutableClone``: Opposite of the previous mode.

-  For *function* node this attribute can be set to:
+  - ``MH.Custo.NTerm.FrozenCopy``: By default, this mode is *enabled*.
+    When enabled, it means that for child nodes which can be instantiated many times (refer to ``qty`` attribute), the instantiation process will make a frozen copy of the node, meaning that it will be the exact copy of the original one at the time of the copy.
+If disabled, the instantiation process will ignore the frozen state, and thus will release all the constraints.

+  For *function* node, the customizable behavior mode is:

+  - ``MH.Mode.FrozenArgs``: By default, this mode is *enabled*.
-  - ``MH.Mode.FrozenArgs``: The node parameters are frozen before being provided to the *function* node.
-  - ``MH.Mode.RawArgs``: The node parameters are directly provided to the *function* node (without being frozen first).
+    When enabled, the node parameters are frozen before being provided to the *function* node.
+If disabled, the node parameters are directly provided to the *function* node (without being frozen first).

 Keywords to Describe Non Terminal Node